End nears for indebted industrial giants of former Yugoslavia

 In Podgorica, 32-year KAP veteran Dragan Drobnjak recalls teeming canteens when the plant spanned the production chain, from raw alumina to power cables to tin foil for chocolate bars.

 Workers have watched salaries shrink from 600 euros a month when Deripaska bought the plant, to 275 euros today.
-"It was promising in the beginning, right after privatization," Drobnjak said.
-"Now, this is the worst moment in the history of KAP."
+"It was promising in the beginning, right after privatisation," Drobnjak said.
+"Now, this is the worst moment in the history of KAP." ($1 = 0.7412 euros)

 (Additional reporting by Petar Komnenic in Podgorica, Zoran Radosavljevic in Zagreb, Aleksandar Vasovic in Belgrade and Maja Zuvela in Sarajevo; Editing by Matt Robinson/Ruth Pitchford)